mikecvet/annotated-transformer/README.md

   	--> Dropout(dropout_rate=0.1)
 ```

-It was difficult to sufficiently train a model of this size on my Macbook Air, however the summarization task results are ~alright:
+It was difficult to sufficiently train a model of this size on my Macbook Air, however the summarization task results are ~alright.
+I experimented with various configruations of attention heads, layers and dimensionality, and found that the above settings seemed to work best for this dataset specifically:

 ```
 $ python3 src/main.py --temperature 2.0 --train 20